TechTalk.

 How to pick the right washing machine settings for your clothes

-Keep your clothes looking great and take a load off your mind with our handy laundry guide
+Take a load off your mind with our handy laundry guide.

 laundry-advice